 Do you see powder on walls that continues to grow over time?
 As water moves through the foundation walls, it dissolves some of the cement and precipitates it on the wall surface.
 This is commonly referred to as efflorescence.
 Diminishing the water around the house will greatly reduce this effect.

 Does paint bubble and peel more every year?
 This is likely due to painting the walls with a waterproofing paint that cannot hold back the continual increase of water pressure.

 Mold and Mildew in the Basement

 Do you have mold and mildew because it’s always damp and wet in your basement?
 Or can’t get fresh air and it feels like a safety hazard?
 Humid air is present in the basement and needs to be removed or conditioned.
 A mold remediation is also needed to remove mold spores present in the basement surfaces.

-A Few Things to Keep in Mind About Water:
+A Few Things to Keep in Mind About Water and Your Home:

 A) Water pressure against your foundation - Hydrostatic pressure increases the stress pushing against your foundation, exhibiting an increase in the strain on your foundation.
 Cracks are common as the stress continues to push against the foundation.
 As this stress increases, walls may begin to push inward and eventually collapse.

 B) Soils in our region are acidic in nature, which lead to acidic groundwater.
 This acid slowly eats away at the concrete and mortar, dissolving the lime, leaving behind the sand.
 This dissolving of the cement and mortar severely compromises the structural integrity of the foundation, allowing the walls to push in even easily.